Erika7771/eTrolley/README.md

 <pre><code>candump any</code></pre>

 ### 3. Wireless access point
 Follow the official guide to set up the Network: [https://www.raspberrypi.org/documentation/configuration/wireless/access-point-routed.md](https://www.raspberrypi.org/documentation/configuration/wireless/access-point-routed.md).
+Note: The Raspberry IP must be `192.168.4.1`, the same as in the tutorial.

 ### 4. Mosquitto Broker
 Follow this guide to install the Mosquitto Broker: https://randomnerdtutorials.com/how-to-install-mosquitto-broker-on-raspberry-pi/